 Born in 1926 in Hamlet, North Carolina, John Coltrane is known for his influence on the bebop movement as a saxophonist and composer.

 After a stint in World War II and receiving a formal education in music, Coltrane moved to New York.
 By the 1940s, he was playing with many different bands as a jazz saxophonist.
-In 1955, this came to halt and he began to play for Miles Davis – causing his career to skyrocket.
+In 1955, this came to a halt, and he began to play for Miles Davis – causing his career to skyrocket.

 Coltrane released his first solo album in 1957, entitled Coltrane.
 He would go on to create 25 albums throughout his career, becoming one of the most well-known saxophone players of all time.